aljabrak/Labs/README.md

 # LABS
 These are the Electrical Engineering Labs, Assignments and End Semester Projects which I did at SEECS NUST, Islamabad. <br/>
+This repository is dedicated to my late friend Talal Qamar Sahi (2001-2021) @TalalQamar99, who was a source of inspiration <br/>
+for me and whose passion for programming strived me.

 ### [Fundamental of Programming Languages (C).](https://github.com/aljabrak/LABS/tree/main/C)